Vitaliy-Yarovuy/idea-chutzpah/README.md

 `Run chutzpah in browser` - it's open in default browser page with jasmine test of selected file (useful for debugging). <br/>
-`Run chutzpah from path` - it's run all test files inside chosen directory or selected test file result will be shown in internal console.
+`Run chutzpah from path` - it's run all test files inside chosen directory or selected test file, result will be shown in internal console.

 ![console](assets/console-chutzpah.png)